clarktrimble/ba-blog/content/blog/encapsulated-env-cfg.md

 PFX_DRYRUN        True or False                           dig up metadata, but don't post
 ```

-I often find myself invoking `Usage` to refresh my memory for a particular app and quite frequently copying and pasting from there for a quick list of the envvar names.
+I often find myself invoking `Usage` to refresh my memory for a particular app and quite frequently copying and pasting from there for a quick list of the variable names.

 ### Aside on Command Line